by Alice Von Kannon

 Jennifer Kloester, author of Georgette Heyer's Regency World

-I’m working on a blog post about Heyer’s mystery novels, where this deft language of hers goes conspicuously missing.
-Of course they're well-written.
-But for now, suffice it to say that I think she wrote them, in large part, for the sake of the critics, who often savaged her.
-Her romances, these carefully-crafted Sheridanesque comedies of manners, were dismissed as featherweight female fodder.
-Far worse, she was, on occasion, attacked for not getting the history right by critics who sensed how hard she was working, and who liked to pounce over as little as a single word, doubting its genuineness for the period.
+Heyer herself disavowed her first thriller, Footsteps in the Dark, since she was pregnant at the time it was written, while "one husband and two ribald brothers all had their fingers in it."
+In the end, I think she did the thrillers for more than the money; I think she wrote them for the sake of the critics, who often savaged her.
+This was the age of the Immortal Agatha and her many imitators.
+Mysteries enjoyed a reputation for books that intelligent people wrote and read.
+Heyer's Georgian romances, these carefully-crafted Sheridanesque comedies of manners, were dismissed as featherweight female fodder.
+Far worse, she was, on occasion, attacked for not getting the history right by critics who sensed how hard she was working, and liked to pounce over as little as a single word, doubting its genuineness for the period.
 Like all novelists, particularly comic ones, she was sometimes lambasted for supposedly crafting a world that wasn’t in the least real.

 But when anyone questioned her use of a particular bit of slang, she fired back, guns blazing.
 This meant something to her, far beyond simple research.